 An initial investment of $30,000, matched dollar for dollar though the Province of Manitoba’s Scholarship and Bursary Matching Dollar Program, means that students in the Automotive Technician Certificate Program will now have the opportunity to lighten their financial burden.

-This $1,000 annual award will recognize a student graduating from the first year Automotive Technician Certificate Program whose work experience is completed at a dealership, is committed to the program and possesses leadership qualities.
+This $1,000 annual award will recognize a student graduating from the first-year Automotive Technician Certificate Program whose work experience is completed at a dealership, and who is committed to the program and possesses leadership qualities.